 This exchange is where investors find better quality penny stocks.
 This exchange has high standards of conduct requiring minimum share trading volume, a threshold of unique investors, minimum capitalization and reporting standards.
 For penny stock companies this is the big league for play.

 To assist the reader in understanding penny stocks, the following are the definitions of the various capitalization levels.

 Market capitalization is simply the numbers of share outstanding (held by investors) times the market price.
-So a share trading at $70 each with 70,000,000 shares means the capitalization value is $490 million.
-So companies are grouped by their capitalization value and assigned a category.
+Thus, a share trading at $70 each with 70,000,000 shares means the capitalization value is $490 million.
+Companies are grouped by their capitalization value and assigned a category.

 Category Value Examples

 Large Caps > $5 Billion Wal-Mart, Exxon-Mobile, GE

 Mid Caps > $500 Million < $5 Billion Large Shipyards, Kraft Foods, Airlines